gorkemsari/trader/README.md

 # trader

 This project aims to basically listing crypto market prices and set alarms.
+Also, it is starting point of Flutter with GetX state management.

 - Binance is used for crypto market.
 [Detail information of binance api](https://binance-docs.github.io/apidocs/spot/en/#market-data-endpoints)
 - GetX is used for state management.
 [Detail information of GetX](https://github.com/jonataslaw/getx)